alphagov/govuk-developer-docs/source/manual/dns.html.md

 > will require access to the GOV.UK AWS "production" account to roll changes for
 > both Amazon and Google.
 > - The order in which you deploy to providers is not important.
-> - You will not require credentials for Google Cloud.
-These credentials are stored
-> in Jenkins itself.
+> - You will need to be able to [use the Google Cloud (gcloud) CLI](/manual/google-cloud-platform-gcp.html#using-the-cli) to authenticate to Google Cloud.
+Everyone with permanent production access should have [access to GCP](/manual/google-cloud-platform-gcp.html#gcp-access).

 #### Google-based caveats